Skip Navigation

 NEC is a serious and life-threatening condition, occurring when harmful bacteria infiltrate the walls of a newborn’s intestines, causing portions of the tissue to become inflamed or die.
 In many cases, infants who develop NEC from infant formula require emergency surgery while still in the neonatal intensive care unit (NICU), and many newborns do not survive.
 Those who do are often left with health complications for the rest of their lives.

-Despite years of scientific evidence of the connection between cow’s milk-based infant formula and preterm infant NEC, lawsuits allege the manufacturers have continued to aggressively market their products for use among this vulnerable population, placing profits ahead of the safety of newborns.
+Despite years of scientific evidence indicating that there is a connection between cow’s milk-based infant formula like Enfamil and preterm infant NEC side effects, lawsuits allege the manufacturers have continued to aggressively market their products for use among this vulnerable population, placing profits ahead of the safety of newborns.

 Enfamil Similac NEC Lawsuit